 Revoked users do not have access to Account Recovery, which is currently available only for business users.

 Why do users have to re-authenticate all their devices after recovering their accounts?

 Account Recovery requires a user to change their Master Password.
 Any time a user’s Master Password is changed, all previously authenticated devices must be re-authenticated for security reasons.

 Why can users disable Account Recovery?

 Account Recovery allows admins to help users recover their accounts.
-We understand that some users may prefer to not have this option available.
-For privacy reasons, we allow users to opt-out of their accounts.
+We understand that some users may prefer not to have this option available.
+For privacy reasons, we allow users to opt out of their accounts.
 Users can always opt back in later.

 How can admins know which users have disabled Account Recovery?